shadab-entrepreneur/Shadab_Hussain_CV/README.md

 ## Talks
-2015 Introduction to Big Data and Trends UCEM, Allahabad, IN 2014 How Technology Has Changed in The Last 20 Years UIT, Allahabad, IN
+- Introduction to Big Data and Trends at United College of Engineering and Management, Allahabad in 2015
+- How Technology Has Changed in The Last 20 Years at United Institute of Technology, Allahabad in 2014

 ## Conferences
-2016 Web Summit, Lisbon-Portugal
+- Web Summit at Lisbon-Portugal in 2016
-2016 Mozilla India Meetup, Mozilla
+- Mozilla India Meetup at Pune in 2016
-2016 Machine Learning and Data Science Conference Microsoft, Bangalore 2016 Android Roadshow Google, India
+- Machine Learning and Data Science Conference at Bangalore in 2016
+- Android Roadshow at Delhi in 2016
-2016 Electronics for You Conference Bangalore International Exhibition Center, Bangalore 2016 Space Development Network Conference Indian Institute of Science, Bangalore 2013 ICCCCM United Institute of Technology, IEEE Sponsored
+- Electronics for You Conference at Bangalore International Exhibition Center, Bangalore in 2016
+- Space Development Network Conference at Indian Institute of Science, Bangalore in 2016
+- ICCCCM(IEEE Sponsored) at United Institute of Technology, Allahabad in 2013

 I hereby declare that the above written particulars are true and correct to the best of my knowledge and belief.
-Date: 20th Nov, 2016 Shadab Hussain